vallard/MicroServicesOnAWS/PART02/CertManager.md

 ![cert manager](../images/certmanager01.png)

-* `pics.castlerock.ai` - this is the main page your users will access.
+* `pics.castlerock.ai` - the main page.
+* `www.pics.castlerock.ai` - alias if people still do www.
+Do people do that still?

 * `dev.pics.castlerock.ai` - this is the staging page.
 * `api.pics.castlerock.ai` - this is the API we will create later.
 * `dev.api.pics.castlerock.ai` - this is the development API we will use.